 Housing is a priority for Chief Seattle Club.
 First came Eagle Village in South Seattle, opened in 2019, where Indian and Alaska Native people can get off the streets and into transitional housing, created from 24 shipping containers.
 The club has two more housing projects in the works due to be completed in 2021.

 “From a time when there was very little City Council and county and state money going into this issue of Native American homelessness, we now have three major programs happening,” Echohawk said.

 The Seattle Indian Health Board, specializing in the care of Alaska Native and urban Indian people, has grown since its founding in 1970 to provide health services for about 6,000 patients in Seattle and King County, with a budget of nearly $30 million.

 The Urban Indian Health Institute, a division of the health board, also has investigated police data across the country, decolonizing it to uncover previously unreported murders and sexual assaults of Native women and girls.
 The institute’s 2018 report has helped stoke an international Missing and Murdered Indigenous Women movement seeking justice.

-Esther Lucero, a Dine tribal member and chief executive officer for the board, recognizes she and other Native leaders today stand on the shoulders of generations of leaders before her — such as former Puyallup Tribal Council member and Chairwoman Ramona Bennett.
+Esther Lucero, chief executive officer for the board, recognizes she and other Native leaders today stand on the shoulders of generations of leaders before her — such as former Puyallup Tribal Council member and Chairwoman Ramona Bennett.